elastic/ems-landing-page/README.md

 The Elastic Maps Landing Page is a previewer of the data of the Elastic Maps Service.
 It allows users to browse the data that is available within EMS.

+## Unreleased Notes
+Hosting on static buckets requires setting the 404 error page to index.html.
+This allows react-router to properly handle client-side routing.

 ## Development

 The page is designed as a single-page application.
 It loads the root manifest from EMS using a cross-domain call.
 This